MerginMaps/docs/src/server/install/index.md

 cd deployment/enterprise
 ```

-### Start docker containers
+### Setup environment
+​

-Provided that `docker` and `docker-compose` are installed on your host, running <MainPlatformName /> stack should be as simple as running `docker-compose`.
-However, before doing that you would need to [configure](../environment/) your server setup via environment variables in `.prod.env` file.
+Now tweak deployment settings by modifying environment variables.
+You have to fix all variables marked as required in this list of [environment variables](../environment/).
+However, before doing that you would need to setup environment variables in `.prod.env` file.
-If you have not created this file yet, please do so from the provided `.env.template` file provided.
+If you have not created this file yet, please do so from the provided `.env.template` file.

 ```shell
 cp .env.template .prod.env
 ```

+### Start docker containers

+Provided that `docker` and `docker-compose` are installed on your host, running <MainPlatformName /> stack should be as simple as running `docker-compose`.

 Once configured, you can run:
 ```shell